alexsocha/luckyblockmod.com/README.md

 Upload the files in `./dist` to a server.

-Replace the webserver service in `docker-compose.prod.yaml` with the non-https one in `docker-compose.yaml`, then generate an SSL certificate with:
+Replace the nginx service in `docker-compose.prod.yaml` with the non-https one in `docker-compose.yaml`, then generate an SSL certificate with:

 ```
-docker-compose --file docker-compose.prod.yaml up webserver certbot
+docker-compose --file docker-compose.prod.yaml up nginx certbot
 ```

 Note that you can detach from the container with `ctrl-z`.
 Revert `docker-compose.prod.yaml`, and